-National Hormone and Pituitary Program (NHPP): Information for People Treated with Pituitary Human Growth Hormone (Summary)
+National Hormone & Pituitary Program (NHPP): Information for People Treated with Pituitary Human Growth Hormone

 How did Creutzfeldt-Jakob disease (CJD) occur in people treated with pituitary human growth hormone (hGH)?

-From 1963 to 1985, the National Hormone and Pituitary Program (NHPP), funded by the U.S. Department of Health and Human Services (HHS), sent hGH made from human pituitary glands to hundreds of doctors across the country.
+Before scientists learned how to make synthetic hormones, many animal hormones, such as insulin, were used to treat human disorders.
+Growth hormone from animals did not work in humans.
+Human growth hormone (pituitary hGH) was therefore made from human pituitary glands by the National Hormone and Pituitary Program (NHPP), funded by the U.S. Department of Health and Human Services (HHS).
+From 1963 to 1985, the NHPP sent pituitary hGH to hundreds of doctors across the country.
 As a part of research studies, doctors used the hormone to treat nearly 7,700 children for failure to grow.

-In 1985, the HHS learned that three people treated with pituitary hGH died of Creutzfeldt-Jakob disease (CJD), a rare, incurable brain disease.
-The HHS immediately stopped distributing the hormone and began a national study to learn more about how pituitary hGH treatment may have caused this problem.
+In 1985, the HHS learned that three young men treated with pituitary hGH died of Creutzfeldt-Jakob disease (CJD), a rare and incurable brain disease.
+The HHS believed these illnesses were related to pituitary hGH.
+The HHS immediately stopped the distribution of the hormone and began a national study to learn more about how pituitary hGH treatment may have caused this problem.
+The HHS continues to monitor individuals who received pituitary hGH through the NHPP for CJD.

 How many people treated with NHPP-distributed hGH got CJD in the United States?